-RICS research has found that 1 in 5 homeowners who didn’t have a full building survey carried out on their property later uncovered defects that cost £5,750 on average to put right.
-The research also found that 17% of homeowners had to spend more than £12,000 to make their homes habitable after failing to appreciate the scale of the disrepair.
-You do not want to realise these costs when it’s too late to change your mind.
-Research by Churchill has shown that Britain is a nation of gamblers, with over 7 million homeowners not bothering with a survey at all.
-Madness.
+Recent RICS research found that 1 in 5 homeowners who didn’t commission a survey on their property later uncovered defects that cost an average of £5,750 to resolve.
+The same research found that 17% of homeowners spent more than £12,000 making their homes habitable after failing to notice defects.